Poimen/shiny-barnacle/README.md

 # IDP

-This is a test repo for things relating to ArgoCD.
+This is a test repo for things relating to [ArgoCD](https://argoproj.github.io/cd).

 This could have used the Argo AutoPilot project, but this is also an exercise of installing the understanding ArgoCD by building it separately.
 If this is a production instance or support, please use the [AutoPilot project](https://argocd-autopilot.readthedocs.io/).

 ## Platform

 For local testing [k3d](https://k3d.io/) is used with Rancher Desktop.
+This runs a k3s cluster in docker.
+The install method for this is [here](./k3d/argocd/README.md).

 ## ArgoCD